 Introducing the Homeschool Mama’s Toolbox, a resource to help homeschooling mothers manage emotions and enhance mindfulness.
 It includes Dr. Amen’s three questions for self-reflection.
 Daily meditation practices and a Thought Care Checklist aid in handling challenging situations.
 Sharpen your mental tools and improve your homeschooling journey today!

 Use the Big Emotions Journal for the Homeschool Mom to help you address YOUR big emotions in your homeschool.

 The Big Emotions Journal for the Homeschool Mom offers journal questions that can…

 - and what your thought patterns are hijacking your homeschool days.

-You already have all the tools in your Big Emotions Toolbox: your emotions, your body, and your thoughts.
-But if Big Emotions challenge you, you might need to assess your tools.
+You already have all the tools: your emotions, your body, and your thoughts.

 Get out your pen and dig deep into the following questions to assess how you’ve been using your tools.

 These big emotions journal questions aid in your self-exploration.

 Get curious about what you’re feeling, how you’re taking care of yourself, and what your general thought patterns are during your homeschool days.

 …So you can show up on purpose in your homeschool.